 The Style of Writing Scientific Papers

-When it comes to writing scientific papers, the neutral rules of general good writing are now shifted to particular requirements that respond to the needs of scientific verbal communication.
+When it comes to writing scientific papers or quality essays, the neutral rules of general good writing are now shifted to particular requirements that respond to the needs of scientific verbal communication.
 The most essential of these requirements, which concern lab reports as well as other literary documentation of science, are listed below - as an addition to those priorly mentioned throughout the article.

 Specific science terms (like names in nomenclature, for example) that are in Latin have to be written in italics.
 Beside other things, this also refers to mathematical constants and cases when a term needs a special emphasis, usually when mentioned in the text for the first time.
 Speaking about language roots, the vocabulary used in science - whether it be biology, physics, or chemistry - has quite many terms that come from Latin and Greek, and they have some tricky linguistic features.
 Among these features, the easiest one to trip over is the grammatical number of the words, singular and plural.
 These often get confused (like singular criterium or datum are confused with plural criteria or data) or simply misspelled, mostly by students.
 It is wise to consult a specific dictionary and other relevant literature when you’re in doubt about what form to use, or even just to double-check the spelling.
 Don’t put a period after abbreviations and shortenings.